 The trustees of the fund decided to transfer all the unclaimed benefits in EFG Retirement Fund to XYZ Unclaimed Benefit Pension Preservation Fund on 30 June 2013.
 Interest accrued to the value of R100 000 from 1 November 2008 to 30 June 2013.
-The fund is obliged to apply for a tax directive on the total value of the benefit (R650 000) transferred to the unclaimed benefit preservation fund.
-The interest accrued to or payable to the member does not form part of the unclaimed benefit and therefore the original value of R650 000 must be reflected as the "gross lump sum amount" on the tax directive application.
+The EFG Retirement Fund applied for a tax directive on the total value of the benefit of R607 000 transferred to the unclaimed benefit preservation fund (R570 000 + R100 000).
+The amount transferred of R607 000 was reflected as the "gross lump sum amount" on the tax directive application.

-The IT3(b) tax certificates that reflect the total R100 000 interest that accrued to the member for the period of 1 November 2008 to 30 June 2013 were provided to the unclaimed benefit preservation fund on transfer.
+The IRP5 tax certificate that reflects the amount of tax deducted of R143 000 from the original benefit and the IT3(b) tax certificates that reflect the total R100 000 interest that accrued to the member for the period of 1 November 2008 to 30 June 2013 were provided by the EFG Retirement Fund to the XYZ Unclaimed Benefit Pension Preservation Fund.